flojoy-ai/studio/docs/src/content/docs/cloud/deploy-to-aws.md

 - A valid domain (For SSL and HTTPS connection).

+- A PostgreSQL instance in AWS RDS (You can setup your own postgresql db as well)

 ## Create IAM role

 1. Log in to AWS account and Search for `IAM`, then go to `IAM` dashboard.